GarrettLevine/drag-race-api/README.md

 ## Queen Endpoints
 ---
 Retrieve an array of all the queens in _RuPaul's Drag Race_ herstory.
+Limit of 50 queens per request.
+Defaults to 20.

 example request:
 GET `https://drag-race.club/api/queens`